franglais125/apt-update-indicator/README.md

 ## Changes

+### v6
+- Use standard date formatting tools
+- Automatic checks are now compatible across sessions
+- Use hours instead of minutes in settings
+- Make use of symbolic icons to follow GNOME HIG.

 ### v5
 - Use policykit instead of sudo for password-less checks
 - Add option to show update process on a terminal